cpicpgx/cpic-data/README.md

 ### Bootstrapping Information

-There are multiple gene-specific data files, each with their own importer class.
+There are multiple entity-specific data files, each with their own importer class.
 The entry points to load gene-specific data are in the `org.cpicpgx.importer` package.
 Check the javadocs on the individual importer classes for command-line parameters.

 To load all data at once, use the `DataImport` class.
 This takes a `-d` parameter that is a directory with the following sub-folders containing excel files: